joneseyit/dimes-frontend/README.md

     - may be losing the user in the store from not saving state
     - semantic ui form doesn't reset

+    CurrentBugs-
+    - getting invites to update without hard refresh
+    - need to hard refresh to get logout to show up

 ### Notes